← Research

 The Case

-Source: CNN, Toronto Life, Futurism
+Sources: CNN, Toronto Life, JMIR Mental Health

 AI Is a Mirror

-Nobody forces you to use it.
-Nobody forces you to believe it.
-The danger is not that AI is malicious.
-The danger is that a mirror coupled with ego produces infinite ego.
-The same way two mirrors facing each other create an infinite hallway — nothing new, just the same reflection repeating forever, getting smaller and dimmer.
+AI is inert.
+It does not reach out.
+It only responds.
+Bring curiosity, get exploration.
+Bring ego, get amplification.
+Bring delusion, get confirmation.
+A mirror coupled with ego produces infinite ego.
+The same way two mirrors facing each other create an infinite hallway — nothing new, just the same reflection repeating.

 ChatGPT did not push back.
 It reflected.
 For 300 hours.
 And the reflection looked like genius because that is what Brooks needed to see.